fufu-cat/Karst-Forest-Mites/README.md

 The following folders contain the resources for ecological network analysis in Gephi:

-(1) mite meta-community networks: Data and graphs for the meta-community level network.
+(1) mite meta-community networks: Data and figures for the meta-community level network.
-(2) Local community networks from different forest types: Data and graphs for networks specific to each forest type.
+(2) Local community networks from different forest types: Data and figures for networks specific to each forest type.

 Each folder includes: